 Transportation Within Alicante Province

 The only commute available from/to the airport is by road.
-There are plenty of public and private services to reach your destination.
+There are plenty of public and private services to reach your destination, including a bus station at Alicante Airport.

 From Alicante, there are Tram rail services to cities on the north of Alicante and Costa Blanca such as Benidorm, Denia, Calpe or Altea.
 There is more information on Alicante’s Tram website.